Antibody tests for the novel coronavirus could be available within 'a week or so,' Fauci says - KESQ

 “But as we look forward, as we get to the point of at least considering opening up the country as it were, it’s very important to appreciate and to understand how much that virus has penetrated this society,” Fauci said.
 “Because it’s very likely that there are a large number of people out there that have been infected, have been asymptomatic and did not know they were infected.”

-At least 16,686 people have died of coronavirus in the United States — nearly half of them in New York.
-Of the 466,299 total confirmed cases nationwide, about 162,000 are in New York, data from Johns Hopkins University shows.
+At least 16,700 people have died of coronavirus in the United States — nearly half of them in New York state.
+According to data from Johns Hopkins University, of the more than 466,390 total confirmed cases nationwide, about 162,000 are in New York state.
+That means it has more reported cases than any country in the world.

 The US is set to reach its highest daily number of deaths on or around Sunday, according to models by the prominent Institute for Health Metrics and Evaluation at the University of Washington in Seattle.